 Lead: Karin Langenberg

 The goal of the iTHER (individualized THERapy) program is to realize personalized treatment for children with relapsed or refractory, incurable cancer.
 This involves 150 patients per year.
-The program is a METC approved clinical registry trial which is performed in collaboration with the group of Michel Zwaan.
-Molecular characterization includes low coverage Whole Genome Sequencing, Whole Exome Sequencing, RNAseq, an Affymetrix 133plus2 array and methylation pattern analysis using the DKFZ INFORM pipeline.
-Data is stored at the core facility of the Maxima and analyzed using the R2 bioinformatic platform.
-We have obtained an NWO precision medicine grant to further develop the iTHER program, which involves, clinical implementation of this program in the Maxima, connecting the program to targeted therapies and expanding our profiling with in vitro compound testing on patient derived tumor organoids.
+The program is a METC approved clinical registry trial which is performed in collaboration with the groups of Michel Zwaan, Patrick Kemmeren and the diagnostic lab from Bas Tops.
+Molecular characterization includes Exome Sequencing, RNAseq, and methylation pattern analysis using the Máxima center's diagnostics pipeline.
+Data is stored at the core facility of the Máxima center and analyzed using the R2 bioinformatics platform.
+We have obtained an NWO precision medicine grant to further develop the iTHER program, which involves clinical implementation of this program in the Máxima, connecting the program to targeted therapies and expanding our profiling with in vitro compound testing on patient derived tumor organoids.